Fall in New England – top experiences of the season

 Visit a Cranberry bog

-Not only you can pick up a fresh bag of cranberries, but also get a close up look at how they’re are grown and harvested.
-A couple of cranberry bogs, that offer tours are Stone Bridge Farm in Acushnet and Flax Pond Farms in Carver.
+Not only you can pick up a fresh bag of cranberries, but also get a close up look at how they’re grown and harvested.
+You can join a guided tour of cranberry farm like this one to learn all about it.

 cranberry bog in the fall in New England